-A cyber threat (or cyber security threat) is the possibility of a successful cyber attack that aims to gain unauthorized access, damage, disrupt, or steal an information technology asset, computer network, intellectual property or any other form of sensitive data.
+Cyber threats also refer to the possibility of a successful cyber attack that aims to gain unauthorized access, damage, disrupt, or steal an information technology asset, computer network, intellectual property, or any other form of sensitive data.
 Cyber threats can come from within an organization by trusted users or from remote locations by unknown parties.

-- Hostile nation-states: National cyber warfare programs provide emerging cyber threats ranging from propaganda, website defacement, espionage, disruption of key infrastructure to loss of life.
+National cyber warfare programs provide emerging cyber threats ranging from propaganda, website defacement, espionage, and disruption of key infrastructure to loss of life.
 Government-sponsored programs are increasingly sophisticated and pose advanced threats when compared to other threat actors.
-Their developing capabilities could cause widespread, long-term damages to the national security of many countries including the United States.
-Hostile nation-states pose the highest risk due to their ability to effectively employ technology and tools against the most difficult targets like classified networks and critical infrastructure like electricity grids and gas control valves.
+Their developing capabilities could cause widespread, long-term damages to the national security of many countries, including the United States.
+Hostile nation-states pose the highest risk due to their ability to effectively employ technology and tools against the most difficult targets like classified networks and critical infrastructures like electricity grids and gas control valves.

-- Terrorist groups: Terrorist groups are increasingly using cyber attacks to damage national interests.
+Terrorist groups are increasingly using cyberattacks to damage national interests.
 They are less developed in cyber attacks and have a lower propensity to pursue cyber means than nation-states.
 It is likely that terrorist groups will present substantial cyber threats as more technically competent generations join their ranks.

-- Disgruntled insiders: Disgruntled insiders are a common source of cyber crime.
+Disgruntled insiders are a common source of cybercrime.
 Insiders often don't need a high degree of computer knowledge to expose sensitive data because they may be authorized to access the data.
-Insider threats also include third-party vendors and employees who may accidentally introduce malware into systems or may log into a secure S3 bucket, download its contents and share it online resulting in a data breach.
+Insider threats also include third-party vendors and employees who may accidentally introduce malware into systems or may log into a secure S3 bucket, download its contents and share it online, resulting in a data breach.
 Check your S3 permissions or someone else will.